A review of important commodities which may provide clues as to both the strength and direction of the markets and the economy.

 - This same story SHOULD be evidenced in the following economically sensitive commodities as well.

-- Copper, often called “Dr. Copper” because of its sensitivity to economic demand has remained weak as the rolloff of demand from natural disasters continues.
+- Copper, often called “Dr. Copper” because of its sensitivity to economic demand has also collapsed suggesting the same “economic weakness” story.

-- We previously recommended a trading position with a tight stop at $2.50.
-Take profits on that trade and watch for a break above the downtrend before considering a bigger holding.
+- We previously recommended a trading position with a tight stop at $2.50 and profits should have been taken on that recommendation.

 - There has been a lot of talk about the strength of the housing market, and home builder stocks have been on fire as of late.

 - We previously noted that a break above $400 would make a trade more interesting, and would confirm a pickup in economic growth.
-We may be seeing that pick up in growth so we are watching Lumber closely.
+However, while lumber suggests economic activity may be improving some, the rest of the commodity complex doesn’t agree.

 - One look at this chart and you can understand why American farmers are filing for bankruptcy.
 It also makes you question the real “deal” that was cut with China.